How to Claim Against The NHS

 - Late treatment – if you do not receive treatment quickly enough, causing your health to deteriorate.

-- Surgical errors – if a surgeon makes a mistake or has an accident while operating on you.
+- Surgical negligence – if a surgeon makes a mistake or has an accident while operating on you.

-- Incorrect diagnosis – if a doctor diagnoses you with the wrong medical condition, causing you to receive the wrong treatment.
+- Misdiagnosis – if a doctor diagnoses you with the wrong medical condition, causing you to receive the wrong treatment.

 - Badly administered treatment – if medical professionals make a mistake whilst providing treatment or provide treatment in a damaging way.

 These are some of the most common reasons why people seek compensation from the NHS, but there are many more.
-Call Legal Expert on the number at the bottom of the page so we can tell you whether you have a viable claim in your own situations.
+Call Legal Expert on the number at the bottom of the page so we can tell you whether you have a viable claim in your own situation.
+And if you do, we can then advise further on how to claim.

 What Is the NHS Litigation Authority?